Asif-droid/PeekABook/README.md

     npm install
     ```
-  2. Go to the package.json and install all dependencing by npm i dependency_filename
+  2. Go to the package.json and install all dependencing by running command like
+     npm i dependency_filename

 - ### Now start the server by running index.js